 Valuable items on the outside of your car

-The outside of your car is made up of many valuable parts that can be turned into cash in your pocket.
-Let’s go through them, one by one:
+The outside of your car comprises many valuable parts that can be turned into cash in your pocket.
+Let’s go through them one by one:

-JunkCarMedics.com Parts Tip: Front fenders are usually bolted on and can be removed easily, but rear fenders tend to be welded onto the rest of the body structure, so will take more effort.
+JunkCarMedics.com Parts Tip: Front fenders are usually bolted on and can be removed easily, but rear fenders tend to be welded onto the rest of the body structure so that it will take more effort.